chenxinpeng/ARNet/README.md

 # Regularizing RNNs for Caption Generation by Reconstructing The Past with The Present (ARNet)

 ## Introduction
 This paper is accept by CVPR 2018.
 Our idea is novel and very effective in RNN-based models.
 We regularize RNNs by reconstructing the previous hidden state with the current one.
-Therefore, the relationships between neighbouring hidden states in RNNS can be further exploited by our ARNet.
+Therefore, the relationships between neighbouring hidden states in RNNs can be further exploited by our ARNet.

 We validate our ARNet in the following tasks: